 Like a confused caveman, Uncle Vernon mimicked his son's actions, but it was to no avail.
-The large man scowled.

-"Come on Piers, let's go see the other one over there," Dudley said as he all but dragged Piers away from the enclosure.
+"Come on, Piers!
+Let's go see the other one over there," Dudley said, dragging Piers away from the enclosure.

-"Must be annoying for you," He whispered.
-"All the idiots gawking and banging against the glass, demanding you do something like those no self-respecting circus monkeys that performed just now.
-Zoos are just prisons for animals."
+"Must be annoying for you," he whispered.
+"All the idiots gawking and banging against the glass, demanding you do something like those no self-respecting circus monkeys that performed just now," he said, not at all too angsty.
+"Zoos are just prisons for animals."

 Surprisingly, the snake's eyes fluttered open as it nodded in agreement.